sph-mn/sph-sc/readme.md

 ./exe/install
 ```

-the install script has a "--help" and a "--dry-run" option for more information.
+the install script has a "--help" and a "--dry-run" option for more options and information.
-the installer should only copy files and set permissions for non-root users.
+the installer creates directories, copies files and sets permissions.

 ### testing
 after everything is installed, run the following inside the sph-sc repository directory to see that everything works without errors.